Rigs and Techniques

 Depending on where you plan on fishing – estuaries, rivers or beaches – the tactics differ slightly.
 You won’t need a very heavy rod for mulloway despite their size as they aren’t particularly hard fighters and an overhead or spin reel with about a 10kg line and a 25kg mono leader.

 Live baits are the best for catching mulloway, otherwise fresh mullet, tailor or yellowtail will work well, and even mulies will do the trick.
 Mulloway are often difficult to catch because they can run a long way before swallowing the bait, which makes it difficult to set the hook.
 This means that when beach fishing a running sinker is recommended.

-When fishing with bait in tidal rivers and estuaries a dropper rig and three-way swivel are recommended for those tidal flows.
-Traditionally the most popular fishing method for mulloway has been fishing with baits, but more recently fishers are using minnow lures and soft plastics trolled or cast form boats to catch mulloway.
+When fishing with bait in tidal rivers and estuaries a running rig is key as mulloway can sense weight resistance when picking up bait, hence having a running rig can increase chances of catching one of these silver ghosts.
+Traditionally the most popular fishing method for mulloway has been fishing with baits, but more recently fishers are using minnow lures and soft plastics trolled or cast from boats to catch mulloway.